Andrei-ionut27/OLX-Jira-Manual_testing/Manual_Testing_Project_For__OLX.md

 - Localization testing

   We will perform BlackBox testing (EP, BVA, STT, DT) and WhiteBox (Statement coverage and Decision Coverage).
+  Also we will use google chrome and opera browser for testing.

 <h5>Tests not in scope: </h5>
 On the job area the following areas are out of scope: